Amadou Diambo

-Amadou Diambo (born 12 February 2001) is a Ghanaian football player, who pays as midfielder for Grosseto.
+Amadou Diambo (born 12 February 2001) is a Ghanaian football player who pays as midfielder for Italian Serie D club United Riccione.

 Club career

 He was raised in the youth system of Italian club Pescara.
 He made his Serie B debut for Pescara on 8 March 2020 in a game against Benevento.
 He substituted Andrea Marafini in the 82nd minute.
 He made his first start on 20 October 2020 in game against Venezia.

 On 1 February 2021 he was loaned to Benevento, where he was assigned to their Under-19 squad.
 He made his Serie A debut for Benevento on 23 May 2021 in a game against Torino, substituting Giuseppe Di Serio in the 88th minute of a 1–1 away draw.

 On summer 2021 he returned to Pescara.
 Ha has been released by Pescara on 15 July 2022.